smit5906/product-service/README.md

 # myRetail RESTful service Case Assessment

-ProductService App is configured to run as a Spring Boot application in conjunction with a local MongoDB instance.
+The ProductService is a RESTful Spring Boot service that runs in conjunction with a local MongoDB instance.
+It's main functions are to accept a product id and to either return a product's name and pricing information, or update a product's information.

 ## To run the application